albertlauncher/documentation/src/gettingstarted/contributing.md

 - be licensed under a permissive open source license (e.g. MIT, Apache, BSD),
 - have an active maintainer,
+- contain the `main` branch only,
+- contain only essential content, _especially no bloat_ like images/gifs/videos and
-- have a lightweight initial commit to have a commit to compare the initial pull request against and
+- have a lightweight initial commit to have a commit to compare the initial pull request against.

-- contain the `main` branch only.
+Having a _concise_ `README.md` summarizing features, requirements, limitations, supported platforms and implementation details is recommended.

 If you have questions join the community chats and ask for help.